xumzheng/microsoft-graph-docs/api-reference/beta/resources/relatedcontact.md

 ---
-title: "relatedContact resource type"
+title: relatedContact resource type
-description: "Contact record related to an educationUser that provides information for guardians, aides, doctors, and so on."
+description: Contact record related to an educationUser that provides information for guardians, aides, doctors, and so on.
-author: "mmast-msft"
+author: mmast-msft
 ms.localizationpriority: medium
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---